 As a conductor, Andy is in demand.
 He currently holds the position of resident Musical Director with New Forest based Hyde Band and has previously held positions as both a Musical Director and a Conductor with a range of ensembles throughout South Wales and the South of England.
 Andy has a passion for conducting and has worked alongside leading professional musicians and conductors within the music industry including Dr Robert Childs, Professor Nicholas Childs, Nigel Seaman, Philip Harper,

 Roger Argente, Allen Vizzutti, Edward Gregson and Ian Porthouse.

 After graduating from Cardiff University as a Bachelor of Music (Hons), Andy went on to study as a Master of Music (Hons) at the Royal Welsh College of Music and Drama.
-He was accepted as RWCMD’s first Brass Band Conducting student and studied under the guidance of Dr Robert Childs.
+He was accepted as the first student in the conservatoire's to study as a Brass Band Conducting student and studied under the guidance of Dr Robert Childs.
 Following two years of conducting the RWCMD Brass Band he graduated in July 2018 and directed the band one final time at his own graduation ceremony.